soffes/blog/published/2009-01-01-new-music-to-wait-a-lifetime/new-music-to-wait-a-lifetime.markdown

 ---
-title: "New Music: To Wait A Lifetime"
+tags:
-categories: music
+- music
 ---

+# New Music: To Wait A Lifetime

 So I've been working really hard lately on stuff with my band, [Hollow](http://myspace.com/hollowrock).
 (I totally hate MySpace by the way.
 We're in the process of redoing our site.)